MarkKoz/COSCI-962/README.md

 ##### ATM (Extra Credit)
 * Set an initial balance of $1000.
-* Create a functon for all operations:
+* Create a function for all operations:
     * `balanceCheck()`
     * `withdraw(amount)`
     * `deposit(amount)`